Jemeni11/Jemeni11/README.md

 - [WiFi Password Extractor CLI](https://github.com/Jemeni11/WiFi-Password-Extractor-CLI)
     - A Python script that retrieves all saved Wi-Fi names and passwords.
-    - Currently only works on Windows OS (Linux support is a WIP).
+    - Currently only works on Windows OS.

 #### Work In Progress